ouarez/acosys/business/portfolio.md

       presented a strategic plan for improving the Faculty of Engineering’s IT service delivery.
     title: IT Services Review for McGill’s Faculty of Engineering
+  - client: Indian and Northern Affairs Canada (INAC)
+    date: Invalid date
+    desc: >-
+      Acosys has worked for the Department of Indian Affairs and Northern Development (DIAND) in three outreach efforts, of similar scope and size, for the Federal Government’s Procurement Strategy for Aboriginal Businesses; the most recent is cited here.
+The purpose of PSAB is to build capacity among Canadian Aboriginals by providing set-asides in Federal contracts.
+Our responsibilities during these efforts included:

+      • Researching and building of a list of eligible businesses, including contact information

+      • Creation of a database mirroring survey questions for safe and searchable storage of outreach results

+      • Interviewing these businesses by telephone, performing over 2,000 calls all told

+      • Informing them of the benefits and opportunities afforded by PSAB

+      • If already registered, inquiring about levels of satisfaction with the PSAB process
+    title: Procurement Strategy for Aboriginal Business (PSAB)
 ---